MathStuff/Matrices/README.md

 Matrix.row(n,as_matrix) #Returns nth row of the matrix as a list or matrix, set as_matrix to True to get the list as a matrix

-Matrix.concat(matrix,concat_as) #Merges a matrix to itself. concat_as is set to "row" by default; if concatenation required is as columns, give "col" as the argument
+Matrix.concat(matrix,axis) #Concatenate a matrix to self.
+Set 'axis' to 0 to concatenate as rows, 1(default) to concatenate as columns

 Matrix.add(values,row,col,feature,dtype) #Adds list to given index in row or col, indeces start from 1.
 If a column is added, dtype and feature are used determine type and name.